maxschau/harmoni/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Harmoni is an web-application developed by team 5 in the subject TDAT2003 Systemutvikling 2.
+Harmoni is an web-application developed by team 5 in the subject TDAT2003 Software Engineering 2 with web applications.

 The project ended with the grade A.